Errors in J

 This verb operates on x and y in their entirety, producing a single result which may have any rank or shape, depending on the individual verb.

 This tells us that how x and y is up to the verb’s discretion.
-The description of rank infinity linked above shows a list of many other verbs that all have need you to take a close look at each verb’s documentation if you are unsure about the required shape.
+The description for rank infinity contains a list of verbs that you should study closely.
+If you are unsure what the required shape for a verb is, check its documentation one more time.

 We can simply apply the rank modifier like in the previous domain error section, and try our luck.
 Our intention is to: